qdbell/Ryassofortran/README.md

 ### Requirements

-* Installing the package requires R-version of 3.5.0 or higher.
+* Installing the package requires an R-version of 3.5.0 or higher.
 * On Windows systems the installation requires Rtools to be installed.

 ## Examples